 Let’s be honest, it’s not everyone that has time and motivation to go to the gym.
-On the other hand, exercises (and balanced eating habits) are key points to have a healthier life.
+On the other hand, exercises (and balanced eating habits) are key points to having a healthier life.

 Midlands Traveller: Tell me a little bit about your background in business.

-I started Optimal Personal Training in 2017 and registered it as a ltd company that same year, it’s the only company I’ve ever started.
+I started Optimal Personal Training in 2017 and registered it as an ltd company that same year, it’s the only company I’ve ever started.

 MT: How did you come up with the idea of a business like yours?